Unknot: Examples

 It can be difficult to find a way to untangle string even though the fact it started out untangled proves the task is possible.
 Thistlethwaite and Ochiai provided many examples of diagrams of unknots that have no obvious way to simplify them, requiring one to temporarily increase the diagram's crossing number.
+Such cases are known as hard unknots.

 While rope is generally not in the form of a closed loop, sometimes there is a canonical way to imagine the ends being joined together.
 From this point of view, many useful practical knots are actually the unknot, including those that can be tied in a bight.

 Every tame knot can be represented as a linkage, which is a collection of rigid line segments connected by universal joints at their endpoints.
 The stick number is the minimal number of segments needed to represent a knot as a linkage, and a stuck unknot is a particular unknotted linkage that cannot be reconfigured into a flat convex polygon.
 Like crossing number, a linkage might need to be made more complex by subdividing its segments before it can be simplified.